AJFree458/opus9_readme-generator/README.md

 <img src="https://avatars3.githubusercontent.com/u/59231957?v=4" alt="avatar" style="border-radius: 16px" width="30" />

-If you have any questions about the repo, open an issue or contact [AJFree458](https://api.github.com/users/AJFree458) directly at null.
+If you have any questions about the repo, open an issue or contact [AJFree458](https://api.github.com/users/AJFree458) directly at rthr.frmn@gmail.com.